Face ID: History

+In 2013, Apple acquired PrimeSense, an Israeli company focused on motion sensors and then best known for providing the software used in Microsoft's Kinect product.
+Commentators compared the acquisition to the deal Apple had made the previous year for AuthenTec, which resulted in the company's Touch ID sensor and its deployment in products.

-Apple announced Face ID during the unveiling of the iPhone X on September 12, 2017.
-The system was presented as the successor to Touch ID, Apple's previous fingerprint-based authentication technology embedded in the home button of the iPhone 8 and earlier devices in addition to the second and third-generation iPhone SE.
-On September 12, 2018, Apple introduced the iPhone XS and XR with faster neural network processing speeds, providing a significant speed increase to Face ID.
-On October 30, 2018, Apple introduced the third generation iPad Pro, which brings Face ID to the iPad and allows face recognition in any orientation. iOS 13 included an upgraded version of Face ID which is up to 30% faster than Face ID on previous versions.
+Apple announced Face ID alongside the iPhone X on September 12, 2017, at the Steve Jobs Theater in Cupertino, California.
+The system was presented as the successor to Touch ID, Apple's previous fingerprint-based authentication technology.
+On September 12, 2018, Apple introduced the iPhone XS and XR with faster neural network processing speeds, which Apple claimed would provide faster Face ID speeds.

+On October 30, 2018, Apple introduced the third generation iPad Pro, which featured Face ID on an iPad for the first time, and allowed facial recognition in any device orientation.

+iOS 13, released in September 2019, included an upgraded version of Face ID which is up to 30% faster than Face ID on previous versions.
+With the release of the iPhone 16e on February 28, 2025, Apple's entire smartphone lineup now features Face ID.